 Friendship groups can work wonders for kids with ADHD, but pragmatic social skills problems require a different approach.
-Here’s how to get the specialized help your child may need.
+Here’s how to get the specialized help your child with ADD may need.

 Most parents know that ADHD symptoms can be a problem in the classroom.
 Not being able to sit still, pay attention, or complete work has its consequences, none of them good.
 Those same symptoms — hyperactivity, inattention, problems with organization and time planning, and impulsivity — also prevent kids from making and keeping friends.
 The good news is that using appropriate attention deficit disorder (ADHD or ADD) medications, attending social skills classes, and using cognitive behavioral therapy can help a child improve socially.

 This is not the case for the challenges called pragmatic social skills problems.
 These are neurologically based, and are related to the brain’s ability to receive and process visual and auditory social cues.
 These problems are a major obstacle to a child trying to make and hold on to friends.